DavidValin/vtmate/README.md

 ## Useful to know

-ai-model self contains espeak-ng-data, the whisper small model as well as kokoro model and voices which will be autoextracted when running ai-mate if they are not found in next locations:
+ai-mate self contains espeak-ng-data, the whisper small model as well as kokoro model and voices which will be autoextracted when running ai-mate if they are not found in next locations:

 - `~/.whisper-models/ggml-small.bin`
 - `~/.cache/k/0.bin`